Community Partner Spotlight: Kenosha YMCA

 United Way-funded program

-How does United Way of Kenosha County funding help our organization achieve its mission?
+How does the United Way funding help your organization achieve its mission?

 How can volunteers get involved?